-Barclays is a British universal bank with a diversified and connected portfolio of businesses, serving retail and wholesale customers and clients globally.
-The Group's businesses include consumer banking and payments operations around the world, as well as being a top-tier, full service, global corporate and investment bank.
-The Group operates as two divisions - the Barclays UK division ("Barclays UK") and the Barclays International division ("Barclays International") which are supported by Barclays Execution Services Limited.
+Barclays is a British universal bank supporting individuals and small businesses through its consumer banking services, and larger businesses and institutions through its corporate and investment banking services.
+Barclays is diversified by business, geography and income type.
+The Group's operations include consumer banking and payments services around the U.K., U.S. and Europe, as well as a top-tier global corporate and investment bank.
+The Group operates as two divisions - the Barclays UK ("Barclays UK") division and the Barclays International ("Barclays International") division - which are supported by Barclays Execution Services Limited, the Groupwide service company providing technology, operations and functional services to businesses across the Group.
 Barclays UK consists of UK Personal Banking, UK Business Banking and Barclaycard Consumer UK businesses.
-These businesses are carried on by Barclays Bank UK PLC and certain other entities within the Group.
+These businesses are carried on by its UK ring-fenced bank BBUKPLC and certain other entities within the Group.

 The Issuer, as part of the BBPLC Group, sits within Barclays International.
 Barclays International consists of Corporate and Investment Bank and Consumer, Cards and Payments businesses.
 These businesses are carried on by BBPLC and its subsidiaries (including the Issuer), as well as by certain other entities within the Group.
-Barclays Execution Services Limited is the Group-wide service company providing technology, operations and functional services to businesses across the Group.